Sugar Bear Is ‘Freaking Over Pictures Of Mama June As Hot Baywatch Babe,’ Regrets Losing Her, Source Claims

 The family gained reality TV stardom after their 11-year-old daughter Alana “Honey Boo Boo” Thompson appeared on TLC’s Toddlers and Tiaras in 2009, when she was only three years old.
 In 2012, the entire family, including Alana’s half-sisters, Lauryn “Pumpkin” Shannon, Jessica “Chubbs” Shannon and Anna “Chickadee” Shannon, landed a reality TV show, Here Comes Honey Boo Boo.

 But the series was canceled in 2014 following allegations that Mama June was in a relationship with a registered sex offender, Mark McDaniel.
-However, in 2016, Mama June and Sugar Bear appeared on Marriage Bootcamp which ended with scandalous revelations of infidelity.
+However, in 2016, Mama June and Sugar Bear appeared on Marriage Bootcamp, which ended with scandalous revelations of infidelity.

 Mama June later landed her own show, Mama June: From Not To Hot, which chronicled her weight loss journey.
 She achieved her incredible 300 lbs weight loss through a combination of dieting and exercising, gastric sleeve surgery and cosmetic surgery to remove pounds of excess skin.